 • mixed and asymptomatic.

-The main causes of duodenitis in most cases are the bacterium Helicobacter Pylori (Helicobacter pylori), improper location of the organ and disruption of the production of hormones by the intestine.
+The main causes of duodenitis in most cases are the bacterium Helicobacter Pylori (Helicobacter pylori), improper location of the organ and disruption of the intestinal production of hormones.
 The risk of developing duodenitis exists in people of all age groups.
 There are acute and chronic forms.

 Primary reasons:

-• eating disorders, the use of products that irritate the gastrointestinal mucosa (sour, smoked, spicy, fried);
+• eating disorders, consumption of foods that irritate the gastrointestinal mucosa (sour, smoked, spicy, fried);

 • alcohol, smoking, coffee abuse;